-Cash includes amounts in transit from banks for customer credit card and debit card transactions that process in less than seven days, and funds deposited in banks.
+Cash includes funds deposited in banks and amounts in transit from banks for customer credit card and debit card transactions that process in less than seven days.

 All highly liquid investments with original maturities of 91 days or less are classified as cash equivalents.
 Highly liquid investments with original maturities of greater than 91 days that will mature less than one year from the balance sheet date are classified as short-term investments.
-Our cash equivalents and short-term investments are placed primarily in money market funds, time deposits, and commercial paper and are classified as held-to-maturity based on our positive intent and ability to hold the securities to maturity.
+Our cash equivalents are placed primarily in time deposits and money market funds and are classified as held-to-maturity based on our positive intent and ability to hold the securities to maturity.
 We value these investments at their original purchase prices plus interest that has accrued at the stated rate.
 Income related to these securities is recorded in interest income in the Consolidated Statements of Income.